Civil Security

 This is the essence and the main purpose of cooperation in the area of civil security: building a common societal security culture in the BSR.
 A broad, whole-of-society approach and cooperation, readiness to act jointly and shared know-how are important components of effective crisis management whenever disasters or accidents occur.

-The CBSS is helping to build common societal security culture in the BSR through two main cooperation structures:
+The CBSS is helping to build a common societal security culture in the BSR through two main cooperation structures:

 - CBSS Civil Protection Network (CPN)